Photo by micheile dot com on Unsplash

 - What else do you need to consider for your business?

-Is there a part of you that wonders what would happen if a major success kicked in for you?
-Do you fear how you might manage the responsibilities that could come with having a best-seller on your hands, and the financial benefits that come with that?
+This may sound daft, but is there a part of you that wonders what would happen if you had a major success?
+Do you fear how you might manage the new financial questions such as where to reinvest in your writing business?

-Help affords you enough time to move forward with your core tasks of writing and publishing.
+Professional help buys you time to move forward with your core tasks of writing and publishing.
 Or just putting your feet up for some creative rest and play.
-But take things one step at a time.
-First, get your business going (and KISS), and don't let the fear of success hold you back.
+But first, get your business going (and KISS), and don't let anything hold you back.

 In conclusion…